Qrashi/minecraft-plugin-downloader/data/data_info.md

 server: {
 N   auto_update: {
 N       enabled: boolean > true or false
-N       blocking: [
-N           blocking_software: {
+N       blocking: {
-N               name: Name of software
-N               since: First time the software has blocked upgrade (timestamp) N           }
+N           game_version: { version attempted to update to N               software: int; timestamp since the software has first blocked the update (software is software name)s N           }
+N       }
+N       on_update: [
+N           Tasks to do on server updating to a new version N           You may use variables in every line that has been marked with an A:
+N           * You may use %old_version%
+N           * You may use %new_version%
+N           {
+N               tasks (see in sources.json)
+N           }
 N       ]
 N   }